wavemotion-dave/A8DS/readme.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.9  : 13-Jan-2025 by wavemotion-dave
+  * Altirra OS updated to 3.41 (Altirra BASIC still at 1.58)
+  * Touch-up on the keyboard graphics to make the smaller font bolder / more readable on DS screen
+  * Fixed on Acid800 test - we now comply with the JMP indirect bug on the 6502.
+  * PIA emulation improvements to match latest Atari800 core.

 V3.8a : 12-Jan-2024 by wavemotion-dave
   * Optmization of the sound core to help reduce scratchy sounds.